Crossroads (British TV series): ATV era

 Crossroads began its run on Monday 2 November 1964 and was first shown five days a week.
 The episodes were then recorded "as live", a very common practice at the time, with very limited opportunities for retakes.
 Within a few months, 10 of the ITV companies had started broadcasting the series, though Granada never screened it during the 1960s.
 The Independent Television Authority (ITA) decreed in 1967 that Crossroads should be reduced in frequency to four episodes per week to improve its quality, by which point the series was no longer networked and each ITV station broadcast the series on different days.
-The series was widely derided by critics who criticised the wobbly sets and fluffed lines but gained many fans, most famously Prime Minister Harold Wilson's wife Mary Wilson, Lady Wilson of Rievaulx, who complained when the newly formed Thames Television (the franchisee for the London area) decided to stop showing the series in 1968.
+The series was widely derided by critics who criticized the wobbly sets and fluffed lines but gained many fans, most famously Prime Minister Harold Wilson's wife Mary Wilson, Lady Wilson of Rievaulx, who complained when the newly formed Thames Television (the franchisee for the London area) decided to stop showing the series in 1968.
 The decision proved unpopular with viewers and was reversed six months later.
 It was initially placed in a late afternoon slot.
 The gap in transmissions meant viewers in the Thames region were about six months behind the rest of the country for several years until just before Meg's wedding in March 1975.
 Crossroads was not fully broadcast to all ITV companies until 1972, when Granada took it up.
 Though second to Coronation Street in the ratings at the beginning of the decade, Crossroads did occasionally beat it, gaining audiences of up to 15 million viewers.

 In 1979, the Independent Broadcasting Authority (IBA) – then commercial television's regulator – decided production should be reduced further to three episodes a week from April 1980; the IBA chairman, Lady Plowden, reportedly describing the soap opera as "distressingly popular".
 ATV planned to replace the fourth episode with a spin-off series called A Family Affair, but this idea was dropped.

 Series star Noele Gordon, who played matriarch Meg Richardson, won the TV Times 'Most Compulsive Female Character' viewers award eight consecutive years during the 1970s.
 After winning for the eighth time, Gordon was placed in the TVTimes "Hall of Fame" and thenceforth ineligible for the award in the future.
 Viewers reacted negatively to the dismissal of Gordon in 1981, an action taken by head of programming Charles Denton who became a "national hate figure".
 The series producer Jack Barton agreed with Denton, thinking that Gordon's character had become too dominant, but Gordon's final episode gained heavy coverage in the press for some time.

 In January 2023, ITVX screened a new drama featuring Helena Bonham Carter as Noele Gordon.
 Written by Russell T Davies, titled Nolly, it followed her period in and after Crossroads.